1) Affordable housing 2) Create a sense of community; create a social network or fabric for the residents 3) Unsurpassed amenities

 fees”

-Preservation” fee to spend on grandiose multi-million-dollar projects that the members didn't vote to approve
+spend on grandiose multi-million-dollar projects that the members never get a vote to approve.

-4) Targeting single members for a 100% increase as additional revenue to cover sky-rocketing operating costs
+single members a 100% increase as additional revenue to cover sky-rocketing operating costs.

-Additionally, Examples #2, #3 and #4 conflict with the
+Examples #2, #3 and #4 conflict with the Articles

 write bylaws that conflict with the Articles of Incorporation.
 (Article VIII, Paragraph 3)